EmilyDSteakley/CSharpPracticeExercises/README.md

 - [ ] Find Common Characters
 - [ ] Two Sum II
 - [X] How Many Numbers Are Smaller Than the Current Number - February 29, 2020
+- [X] Lucky Numbers in a Matrix - March 14, 2020

 ###### Strings (S):